Organic food consumption surges

 Millions of consumers have turned to organic food during the COVID-19 pandemic and more than half of all shoppers have bought certified organic in the last year, according to the Australian Organic Market Report 2021 released by Australian Organic Limited (AOL).

-The report finds that Australians are encouraged by the benefits of eating organic food, with 62 percent of shoppers citing personal health as a motivator for their first purchase of organic produce and 45 percent choosing organic due to environmental considerations.
+According to the report, Australians are encouraged by the health benefits of organic food.
+Sixty-two percent of shoppers cited personal health as a motivator for their first purchase of organic produce; 45 percent chose organic due to environmental considerations.

-The research also shows more than 80 percent of food shoppers in Australia are receptive to buying an organic product, with 60 percent currently purchasing organics at a low level but showing a high interest in fresh organic produce.
-Thirty-seven percent of established organic shoppers increased the amount of organic products they purchased in the past year, with the average household spend on organic increasing 12.8 percent since 2019.
+The research also shows more than 80 percent of food shoppers in Australia are receptive to buying an organic product; 60 percent currently purchase organics at a low level but are showing a high interest in fresh organic produce.
+Thirty-seven percent of established organic shoppers increased the number of organic products they purchased in the past year; the average household spend on organic increased by 12.8 percent since 2019.